JustinMora18/Project-2--Flashcards/README.md

 - [ ] Making the layout fully responsive
       Getting the flashcards to scale well on smaller screens took some trial and error with clamp() and percentages.

+Part 2
+- [ ] Synchronizing input and feedback
+      Managing the timing between submitting a guess and showing whether it was right or wrong
+- [ ] Handling answer comparison logic
+      Making the app compare the user's guess to the correct answer
 ## License

     Copyright [2025] [Justin Mora]